chetan-techtic/migrate/README.md

   migrations have ran, useful for performing a tasks like dumping the database or regenerating dependent data (GraphQL schema, type definitions, etc).
 See "Actions" below.
-- `afterCurrent` — optional list of actions to execute after `current.sql` is loaded into the database.
+- `afterCurrent` — optional list of actions to execute after `current.psql` is loaded into the database.
 See "Actions" below.
 - `manageGraphileMigrateSchema` (defaults to `true`) — if set to `false`, you assume responsibility for managing the `graphile_migrate` schema. **Not